anchpop/wise_mans_haskell/book.md

     !indent(!include(haskelltests/should_compile/odds.hs))
     ```

     What this does is check if the first element in the List is odd, and if so, combine it with `odds` called on the rest of the list.
-Otherwise, we'll just return `odds` called of the rest of the List.
+Otherwise, we'll just return `odds` called on the rest of the List.
 And as usual, if the List is empty, we return the empty List.

 ---